Last modified February 1, 2024 by Shelly Wolfe

 Requirements

-• OTT – If you are compiling your app for Android TV or Amazon Fire TV, there are no additional integration steps, however you must set the Android SDK to API level 21 (the minimum required to run Android TV).
+• OTT – Android TV is supported.
 For more information on the features and campaign types supported in each OTT platform, see the OTT landing page.

 • Gradle is distributed with the SDK and used to build the SDK and its dependencies.